 This may be hard for some people to hear, but that “lifesaving” coffee you drink every morning may actually be doing more harm than good.
 Coffee contains large amounts of caffeine that can amplify anxiety, raise your blood pressure, and make you feel more stressed overall.
 If you must drink something in the morning, it is recommended to drink tea.
 It still has caffeine, but much lower levels.

-While stress with continue to be your constant companion as you move through life, knowing how to better deal with stress will help to preserve your physical and mental health.
+While stress will continue to be your constant companion as you move through life, knowing how to better deal with stress will help to preserve your physical and mental health.
 Although ten tips for dealing with stress were provided, it is important to evaluate these tips to determine which ones work best for you.
 They all may be helpful, while only certain ones may actually prove to help you manage your stress.
 If you are trying or have tried these tips and you are still struggling with excessive feelings of stress, then you may want to schedule a consultation with a licensed mental health professional for further advice.

 Dr. Miller is trained in Adult, Child and Adolescent Psychiatry.
 She is also trained in Anesthesia and Pain Management.
 Because of her broad experience, Dr. Miller is uniquely qualified to treat psychological trauma, depression and anxiety that can occur as a result of injury or disability.
 For more information, schedule a consultation at NJ Family Psychiatry & Therapy.